hyperledger/fabric/docs/source/identity/identity.md

 The different actors in a blockchain network include peers, orderers, client applications, administrators and more.
-Each of these actors --- active elements inside or outside a network able to consume services --- has a digitial identity encapsulated in an X.509 digital certificate.
+Each of these actors --- active elements inside or outside a network able to consume services --- has a digital identity encapsulated in an X.509 digital certificate.
 These identities really matter because they **determine the exact permissions over resources and access to information that actors have in a blockchain network.**